-“Symbol levels allow you to fine tune the rendering of symbols on map layers.”
+“Symbol levels allow you to fine tune the rendering order of symbols.
+This is usually applied on layer having many symbol layers in one symbol.”

-Symbol levels allow us to specify the rendering order of each symbol and its position relative to other symbols which define the feature.
+Symbol levels allow us to specify the rendering order of each symbol and its position relative to other symbols which define the symbol.

-In this module, we will look at how symbol levels can be used to control the rendering of feature symbology and how symbols can be ordered to control rendering.
+In this module, we will look at how symbol levels can be used to control the rendering order of symbol layers in a symbol.

 NB: The symbol you need to be rendered first should have a value lower eg (0) that the one to be rendered on top (eg 1).